divaprotocol/oracles/docs/Tellor.md

 ### Settlement fee

 - DIVA Protocol pays a 0.05% fee to the assigned data provider.
-As the assigned reporter in the DIVA Tellor integration is the Tellor adapter contract, the fee is transferred to the actual reporter when the `setFinalReferenceValue` function inside the Tellor adapter contract is called.
+As the assigned reporter in the DIVA Tellor integration is the Tellor adapter contract, the fee is transferred to the actual reporter when the `setFinalReferenceValue` (or a variant of it) function inside the Tellor adapter contract is called.
 Reporters can calculate the settlement fee reward by multiplying the gross collateral that was deposited into the pool during its lifetime (`collateralBalanceGross` field in subgraph) by 0.05%.
 The fee is paid in collateral token.
 The settlement fee is retained inside the DIVA smart contract until it is claimed by the recipient.
 This can be done via the `claimFee` function in the DIVA smart contract directly or via the `claimDIVAFee` function in the Tellor adapter contract.
 - The maximum fee for $10 to reporter.
 The remainder goes to the Tellor treasury.
 This logic was implemented to prevent "dispute wars" to receive the reward

 ### Tips